-Tipped to become one of the world’s greatest ever athletes; KJT has established herself as the best all-round athlete on the planet.
-Recent years have seen KJT be crowned the 2018 World Indoor Champion, the 2018 Commonwealth Champion, the 2018 European Silver medallist, the 2019 European Indoor Champion and the 2019 World Champion, where her performance set a new British Heptathlon Record and placed her 4th on the all-time list.
+KJT has established herself as one of the best all-round athletes on the planet.
+Recent years have seen KJT be crowned the 2018 World Indoor Champion, the 2018 and 2022 Commonwealth Champion, the 2019 European Indoor Champion and the 2019 World Champion, where her performance set a new British Heptathlon Record and placed her 4th on the all-time list.

-Considered the 9th most marketable sportsperson on the planet, labelled as ‘the future of athletics’ and with a natural flair both on and off track that endears her to many, Katarina is the world’s next global sporting icon and can already lay claim to being the country’s greatest ever Heptathlete, Pentathlete and High Jumper after holding national records in all 3 events.
+Considered the 9th most marketable sportsperson on the planet, labelled as ‘the future of athletics’ and with a natural flair both on and off track that endears her to many, Katarina is a global sporting icon and can lay claim to being the country’s greatest ever Heptathlete, Pentathlete and High Jumper having held national records in all 3 events.

 Topping the World Rankings at just 21, KJT has overcome multiple high-profiled setbacks in her career but is now en route to re-writing all record books with Jackie Joyner-Kersee (voted Sports Illustrated best female athlete of the 20th century) tipping KJT to break her long-standing world record and dominate sport years to come.